DataDog/documentation/content/en/logs/faq/partner_log_integration.md

 There are two types of facets:

-- A facet is used to get relative insights and to count unique values for equal key value searches.
+- A facet is used to get relative insights and to count unique values.
 - A measure is a type of facet used for searches over a range.
 For example, adding a measure for latency duration allows users to search for all logs above a certain latency. **Note**: Define the [unit][11] of a measure facet based on what the attribute represents.

 To add a new facet or measure: